Garibaldi Estates Neighbourhood Plan

 Can staff provide detailed calculations on how many new housing units will be built under each scenario based on the FAR for each area once full built out is done and and how many new residents will live in each area once full build out is done under each scenario.

-xi pang asked about 1 month ago
+xi pang asked about 1 year ago

 Thank you for the question.
 At this stage in the planning process staff have not calculated expected dwelling unit numbers or population projections for each of the land use scenarios under consideration.
 The intent at this stage of the process is to focus discussion on what built forms are appropriate, specifically considering heights, densities and land uses.
 Expected dwelling units will be calculated at Stage 4 of the process when a preferred plan is under development based on the Stage 3 Engagement Summary and direction of Council.
 At that point the expected unit numbers will inform aspects such as childcare targets.
 Engagement will continue with the community in Stage 4 and there will be opportunities to discuss dwelling unit numbers at this time.
 This follows the Loggers East planning process in which expected unit numbers were calculated during development of the preferred neighbourhood plan.